DimonSmart/MazeGenerator/README.md

 # MazeGenerator
 **Demo online:** [https://dimonsmart.github.io/Demo/](https://dimonsmart.github.io/Demo/)

 MazeGenerator is a lightweight C# library for generating, visualizing, and solving mazes.
-It ships with two runnable demos so you can verify the workflow without writing extra plumbing.
+The repo ships with a single CLI sample that walks through three small scenarios so you can verify the workflow without extra plumbing.

 ## Highlights
 - **Deterministic generation** – control maze density via `MazeBuildOptions` (`WallShortness`, `Emptiness`).